 Narrow Gauge Station, Station Road, Dromod, County Leitrim.

-true, the bumpy ride (these days more than likely diesel-powered) is short, but exploring the collection is simply magical.
+Unfortunately, some of the exhibits have visibly suffered from the elements over the year, but a visit to the Cavan and Leitrim Railway (no relation to the original company of that name) should please any train enthusiast.
+True, the bumpy ride (these days more than likely diesel-powered) is short, but exploring the collection is simply magical.
 From an old steam engine via assorted buses and fire engines to a miniature submarine.
-In yellow, nonetheless.

 For more information, please look at the review of the Cavan and Leitrim Railway.